meatsby/meatsby.github.io/content/2. Tech Stacks/6. Infrastructure as Code/Terraform/HCTA 003 Practice Questions.md

 ## Question 114
 ---
 You have a simple Terraform configuration containing one virtual machine (VM) in a cloud provider.
-You run terraform apply and the VM is created successfully.What will happen if you terraform apply again immediately afterwards without changing any Terraform code?
+You run terraform apply and the VM is created successfully.
+What will happen if you terraform apply again immediately afterwards without changing any Terraform code?

 - A. Terraform will terminate and recreate the VM
 - B. Terraform will create another duplicate VM